flp/virtual-tourist/README.md

 Specific photos can be selected for deletion one at a time, or you can grab a new collection altogether.

 ![alt tag](Screenshots/delete.png)

+Data is persisted with CoreData.
+When the app is terminated and reopened, previously entered pins will be redrawn on the map.
+Image files for the photos are stored in the Documents directory so that image data is only ever downloaded once and instead accessed from the filesystem on subsequent views.